5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 The Kadikoy-Moda area, in particular, has become a beacon of cool in recent years, with lots of trendy bars, cafes, and artsy venues scattered throughout.

 For almost all pieces of public transport, you will need an Istanbulkart.
-This card can be acquired for 50 Turkish lira from vending machines at stations, after which you can load as much money as you want to cover your travel as you go.
-As a rough guide, a single journey on the metro, bus, or tram cost at least 9.90 Turkish lira.
+This card can be purchased from vending machines and kiosks for a fee that is typically around 70 Turkish Lira, subject to change, after which you can load as much money as you want to cover your travel as you go.

 Take the historical tram: Istanbul has two heritage tramways, one on the European side and one on the Asian side of the metropolis.
 These short lines provide a nostalgic journey into the city’s past, having resurrected the old-fashioned tram cars.